ericoporto/ags-manual-wiki/OOProgramming.md

 ### Access with extender functions

-By default getter and setter methods will show in autocomplete data within the script editor, unless explicity disabled per definition:
+By default getter and setter methods will show in autocomplete data within the script editor, unless explicitly disabled per definition:

     struct Weapon
     {